EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Austin were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed by April following the suspension of eviction proceedings and filings remained well below historical averages for several months.
-Filings began increasing towards historical averages by late-2021.<sup>2</sup>
+This plot shows monthly eviction filings in Austin over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filings data for 2014-2019 collected by [BASTA Austin](http://www.bastaaustin.org/) and [Open Austin](https://www.open-austin.org/)
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)